-White House releases final faith-based panel names
+White House releases final faith-based panel names: A diverse council

 President Obama has named nine new advisers to the White House office for religious and community groups, adding a gay rights leader, an Orthodox Jew, a black Pentecostal bishop and others to an eclectic 25-member council.